Luqaimat (Middle Eastern Sweet Fritters)

 • Cornstarch: This is to make sure the batter has the proper consistency.

 • Instant yeast: This will be added directly to the flour and cornstarch mix.
+Make sure the yeast you’re using is not expired.

 • Ground cardamom: A little bit of cardamom adds a nice flavor to the batter.
+This is optional and can be omitted if needed.

 • Vegetable oil: You need neutral flavored oil with high smoking point to fry the dumplings.

 • Date syrup: You can get date syrup at Middle Eastern stores or online.
-Once the luqaimat are fried, they're tossed in date syrup.
+Once the luqaimat are fried, they’re tossed in date syrup.
+Alternatively, you can use simple syrup, just like the one we use for pistachio baklava.

 How to Make Luqaimat

-2. Heat the oil: Fill â…“ of a saucepan with vegetable oil and place it over medium high heat.
-The oil is ready once it reaches 350 degrees F. You can also know it's ready by pointing a toothpick or a wooden skewer at the bottom of the saucepan.
+Fry the luqaimat: Fill 1/3 of a saucepan with vegetable oil and place it over medium high heat.
+The oil is ready once it reaches 350 degrees F. You can also know it’s ready by pointing a toothpick or a wooden skewer at the bottom of the saucepan.
 If bubbles start to form around it, the oil is ready.

-4. Toss in date syrup: Using a slotted spoon, take the luqaimat out of the oil and transfer into a large bowl with the date syrup.
+Toss in the date syrup: Using a slotted spoon, take the luqaimat out of the oil and transfer into a large bowl with the date syrup.
 Toss the luqaimat with the date syrup, place on a plate and top with sesame seeds.

 Tips To Make The Best Luqaimat

-• Use the right oil: You need to use neutral flavored oils that have high smoking point.
+Use the right oil: You need to use neutral flavored oils that have high smoking point.
 My go-to oils are vegetable oil and canola oil.
 Olive oil will not work for this recipe.

-• The oil temperature: Make sure the oil is not too hot or too cold.
-If it's too hot, the dumpling will burn on the outside while being raw on the inside.
+The oil temperature: Make sure the oil is not too hot or too cold.
+If it’s too hot, the dumpling will burn on the outside while being raw on the inside.
 And if the oil is too cold, the dumplings will not cook.

-• Serve immediately: Luqaimat is best served immediately when it's crunchy and warm.
+Serve immediately: Luqaimat is best served immediately when it’s crunchy and warm.

 The inside of luqaimat is fluffy and the outside is crispy.